transferzero/transferzero-sdk-dotnet/docs/PayinMethodsApi.md

 <a name="patchpayinmethod"></a>
 # **PatchPayinMethod**
-> PayinMethodResponse PatchPayinMethod (Guid payinMethodID, PayinMethod payinMethod)
+> PayinMethodResponse PatchPayinMethod (Guid? payinMethodID, PayinMethod payinMethod)

 Updating a payin method